On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Search Dynamics with Entropy-Driven Drift

 For completeness, the conditional variance of the distance increment can also be computed explicitly.
 Since $\Delta d\in\{+1,0,-1\}$,

 The conditional variance therefore becomes

-\begin{remark}[Entropy-Driven Drift vanishing point vs. Entropy-maximizing point] The results derived so far exhibit that the entropy-driven drift vanishing point $d^*$ given by (\ref{eq:dstar_drift}) is not identical to the entropy-maximizing point $\hat{d}^*$ given by (\ref{eq:dstar}).
+\begin{remark}[Entropy-Driven Drift vanishing point vs. Entropy-maximizing point] The results derived so far exhibit that the entropy-driven drift vanishing point $d^*$ given by Eq.~(\ref{eq:dstar_drift}) is not identical to the entropy-maximizing point $\hat{d}^*$ given by Eq.~(\ref{eq:dstar}).
 The vanishing of the drift is determined by the condition $p_d = q_d$, where $p_d$ and $q_d$ denote the transition probabilities of the induced birth-and-death chain.
 This condition is not identical to the maximization of the entropy $S(d)$, which is defined through the shell multiplicities.
 However, in the thermodynamic limit where $n \rightarrow \infty$ with $k/n = \alpha$ fixed, both points converge to the same normalized concentration point $\alpha(1-\alpha)$. \end{remark}

-The entropy gradient and the entropy-driven drift are closely related but conceptually distinct: the former is a static property of shell multiplicities, whereas the latter arises dynamically from the asymmetry of local transitions between neighboring shells induced by these multiplicities, as quantified by (\ref{eq:pd-qd}).
+The entropy increment and the entropy-driven drift are closely related but conceptually distinct: the former is a static property of shell multiplicities, whereas the latter arises dynamically from the asymmetry of local transitions between neighboring shells induced by these multiplicities, as quantified by Eq.~(\ref{eq:pd-qd}).